EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/containers.md

 ## Containers and 'root' users

-For some containers run using Podman that you will find that you the 'root' user within the container.

-For these containers, you are the 'root' user **only** within the context of the container.
-You will not have 'root' access to the back-end on which the container is running!
+For some containers run using Podman that you will find that you the 'root' user within the container but **only** within the container.
+You do **not** have 'root' access to the back-end on which the container is running!

 Any files you create in the directories mounted into the container will be owned by your own user, and user group, on the back-end.

-For containers run using Apptainer, you will be your own user.
+For containers run using Apptainer, you will be your own user within the  container.

 As a concrete example, consider the `hello-tre` example container (described in [Getting started with Open OnDemand](getting-started.md)) which outputs in a log file the permissions of the directories mounted into the a container (as described above).